RiversInstitute/rivers/README.md

 Production is deployed automatically from the `master` branch.
 Once a PR is merged into `master`, the site is deployed to the main domain.

 ## Running the site locally
 Kirby 4.0 works with PHP 8.3.
+Make sure to run PHP 8.3 locally.

 ```
 php -S localhost:8000 kirby/router.php